- Home

 Teeth straightening, also known as orthodontics, involves wearing devices to fix teeth-related issues such as crooked or crowded teeth, overbites, or gaps between teeth.

-There are several different types of braces, including fixed metal braces, removable aligners, and removable metal braces.
-Braces work by applying gentle pressure to teeth to gradually move them into the desired position.
-Following treatment, you’ll need to wear a retainer (first full-time and then usually just at night) to keep your straight teeth in place.
+There are several types of braces, including fixed metal braces, removable aligners, and removable metal braces.
+Braces apply gentle pressure to teeth, gradually moving them into the desired position.
+Following treatment, you’ll need to wear a retainer (full-time at first and then usually just at night) to keep your straight teeth in place.

 Many people associate braces with teenagers, but they can be used at any age.
-If you had braces when you were younger but your teeth have shifted due to not wearing a retainer, it’s also possible to have treatment again.
-Total Orthodontics are passionate about helping people of all ages achieve their dream smile.
+If you had braces when you were younger but your teeth have shifted over time, it’s also possible to have treatment again.

 What types of braces are there?

-There are a range of orthodontic treatments available, from fixed braces to clear aligners.
+There are a range of orthodontic treatments available, including fixed braces and clear aligners.
 The right one for you will depend on your clinical needs and personal preferences.

 We’ll cover the different types of teeth straightening treatments below.